View Source Phoenix.LiveView behaviour (Phoenix LiveView v1.0.0)

 stream(socket, :songs, Enum.reverse([song1, song2, song3]), at: 0)

-• :limit - the optional positive or negative number of results to limit on the UI on the client.
+• :limit - An optional positive or negative number of results to limit on the UI on the client.
 As new items are streamed, the UI will remove existing items to maintain the limit.
 For example, to limit the stream to the last 10 items in the UI while appending new items, pass a negative value:

 stream(socket, :songs, songs, at: -1, limit: -10)